kbab6aoo/HowToArticles/HowToArticles/varnishCache.md

 ![alt text](https://github.com/kbab6aoo/HowToArticles/blob/myRedHatPackageManager/HowToArticles/varnish.png)

 Varnish works by handling requests before they make it your backend; whether your backend is Apache, Nginx, or any other webserver.
 If it doesn't have a request cached, it will forward the request to your backend and then cache its output.
-You can then store these cache requests to your backend and then chace its output.
+You can then store these cache requests to your backend and then cache its output.
 You an then store these cached requests in memory, so they are retrieved by and delivered to clients much faster than they would be from disk.

 Additionally, Varnish cache can be used as part of a highly available environment, which ensures uptime during high traffic loads to server failures.